dokuwiki/docker/README.md

 * Can be run as non-root user.
 Be sure the storage volume is writable by the given uid.
 * Available tags: `stable`, `oldstable` and versions like `2020-07-29a`. `latest` is an alias for `stable`.

+An example [docker-compose file](docker-compose.yml) is included in the repository.

 On first run, use DokuWiki's [installer](https://www.dokuwiki.org/installer) to configure the wiki as usual.

 ## Features